 Is Jordan safe for solo female travellers?
-If you’re not comfortable with leering men then visiting Jordan as a woman may not be right for you.
+If you are not comfortable with leering men then traveling to Jordan as a woman may not be right for you.
 As much as it is a beautiful country, visit Jordan alone as a Western woman and expect a few stares.
 That's why I've given it 2 out of 5 stars.

 Being a male-dominated country, some of the women that you encounter on the streets cover their head with a scarf or a veil.
 However in the cities and the main Jordan tourist sites, Jordanians are used to seeing solo and Western female travellers and the facilities are generally set up with tourists in mind.
 Get off the beaten track and you’ll encounter restaurants with separate areas for women to eat as well as a separation on public transport.

 In summary, is Jordan safe to travel as a woman?
 Yes.
 When you solo female travel Jordan, if you dress modestly and respect the culture, this mystical country is an experience that you won't forget.
 Jordan is a wonderful country but if you are unsure of what to do in Jordan or things to see in Jordan alone, you may feel more comfortable with Jordan solo female travel on one of the group tours to Jordan.

 Nestled in-between the war-torn countries of Syria and Iraq, Jordan is the last neutral Arab state and solo travel in Jordan can be challenging but it is a fascinating country to explore.
 One of the main Jordan tourist attractions is Petra, the ‘Red Rose’ city which attracts hoards of visitors each year and is worth the flight alone.